 This is a time when we all must respond to this virus to protect each other.
 For this reason, we have suspended all "face to face" meetings of SWA.
 We will be installing virtual/phone meetings however until this crisis passes.
-If you would like information on attending these phone/online meetings, reach out to us at email@example.com
+If you would like information on attending these phone/online meetings, reach out to us by email email@example.com

 However, you need to understand one of the main reasons we ever started this hotline, and 12 step program WAS BECAUSE OF A VIRUS.
 Back in 1986, the AIDS virus was ripping through the country, and at that time no one even knew how it was contracted.
 What did know was that many sex workers were a high risk because of having sexual contact with their clients.
 This created a HUGE program on behalf of law enforcement who used to do things like go out on weekly "raids" where they would just grab whole bus loads full of men and women and charge them with prostitution.